FontysVenlo/esd-workshop-ci-cd_esde_jannes_elias/Research/AlternativeApproaches.md

 *The following content is fully based on* (GitLab).
 ### What is GitOps?

-GitOps is an operational framework that applies **DevOps practices** like version control, collaboration, and CI/CD to **infrastructure automation**.
+GitOps is an operational framework that applies DevOps practices like version control, collaboration, and CI/CD to infrastructure automation**.
-It ensures **consistent and repeatable deployments** across environments.
+It ensures consistent and repeatable deployments across environments.

-While much of the software development lifecycle has been automated, **infrastructure management** has often remained a manual process requiring specialized teams.
+While much of the software development lifecycle has been automated, infrastructure management has often remained a manual process requiring specialized teams.
 GitOps solves this by using automation and treating infrastructure configurations as code.

-Modern applications are developed for **speed and scalability**.
+Modern applications are developed for speed and scalability.
-Organizations with a mature DevOps culture can deploy code to production many times per day through practices like **version control, code review, and CI/CD pipelines**.
+Organizations with a mature DevOps culture can deploy code to production many times per day through practices like version control, code review, and CI/CD pipelines**.
 GitOps extends these ideas to automate the provisioning of modern, cloud-based infrastructure.

 ### How Teams Use GitOps

-Teams implement GitOps by using **Git repositories as the single source of truth**, automating deployments, and enforcing changes through **merge requests (MRs)** or **pull requests (PRs)**.
+Teams implement GitOps by using Git repositories as the single source of truth, automating deployments, and enforcing changes through merge requests (MRs) or pull requests (PRs).

 GitOps is not a single product or platform.
 Instead, it is a process that uses tools and workflows to manage configurations and deployments automatically.